PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Experiments

-Cifar-10 ~\cite{krizhevsky2009learning} is a popular and challenging dataset for training deep learning.
-The dataset contains 50000 training images and 10000 testing images with the size of $32 \times 32$ pixels.
-As the name suggests, Cifar-10 has exactly 10 categories e.g. airplane, automobile and truck.
-Figure~\ref{fig:cifar10} depicts a snapshot of random images from the dataset.
+The Cifar-10 and Cifar-100~\cite{krizhevsky2009learning} are popular and challenging datasets for training deep learning.
+The two datasets contain $50000$ training images and $10000$ testing images with the size of $32 \times 32$ pixels.
+As the name suggests, Cifar-10 has exactly 10 categories, i.e., airplane, automobile, bird, cat, deer, dog, frog, horse, ship and truck whereas Cifar-100 extends the number of categories from $10$ to $100$.
+Having the same total number of training images while increasing the number of categories causes Cifar-100 harder to train since there is less images to see in each category than in Cifar-10.
+Figure~\ref{fig:cifar10} depicts a snapshot of random images from the Cifar-10 dataset.